 Yes.
 I know.

 You really want my autograph?

-Her autograph a special significance for me—she’s my first female friend and I have been always inspired by her.
+Her autograph a special significance for me because she’s my first female friend and I’m always inspired by her.
 She always fulfills her dream.
 She’s an inspiration to all of us.
 She’s taken a special place in my heart like all others who have given me their autograph in my book.